Xaconi/ganalytics-dashboard/README.md

 - [x] Layout and theme with @React
 - [x] Component sections
 - [x] App Logo
-- [ ] Retrive data for every website on the account
+- [ ] Retrieve data for every website on the account
 - [ ] Data presentation
 - [ ] Data comparative
 - [ ] Basic Metadata with Helmet